Hamza12700/drash/README.md

 drash empty
 ```

-Pass `--yes or -y` pass to not show the confirm prompt:
+Pass `--yes/-y` pass to not show the confirm prompt:
 ```
 drash empty -y
 ```